bazrq/document-ingestion-pipeline/scripts/local/README.md

 - Verify file path is correct and file exists
 - Check file is a valid PDF
 - Ensure file size is under 100 MB
-- Check API logs in Aspire Dashboard for details
+- Check API logs in Functions console for details

 **"Failed to query documents" error:**
 - Ensure documents are in "completed" status (use option 2 to check)